Bernie Marcus, The Home Depot co-founder and billionaire philanthropist, dies at 95

 Marcus has financially supported various charities as well as Jewish and medical organizations through donations.
 He also built the Georgia Aquarium in Atlanta, one of the largest in the world.
 The company said that his philanthropic work will continue through The Marcus Foundation, with a focus on Jewish causes, children, medical research, free enterprise and the community.

 Marcus was a vocal and financial supporter of Donald Trump, donating nearly $5 million to the Republican Party between 2016 and 2020, according to OpenSecrets, an organization that tracks political spending.
-Last year, Marcus penned an op-ed for the right wing site Real Clear Politics, a clearinghouse of elections data and analysis, that spelled out the reasons he was endorsing Trump for a second term.
+Last year, Marcus penned an op-ed for Real Clear Politics, a clearinghouse of elections data and analysis, that spelled out the reasons he was endorsing Trump for a second term.